yangacer/sqlite3cpp/README.md

 - Create SQL aggregate with functor

-Again, sqlite3cpp detects and generate wrapped aggregate for you.
+Again, sqlite3cpp detects and generates wrapped aggregate for you.
 You do not have to specify function prototypes.

 ```cpp